How contributing works

 Karaoke is local.
 Schedules change.
 A bar drops karaoke for a season, a host moves rooms, a new monthly night starts up, and a centralised editor wouldn't notice.
 The people who already go to a night spot the changes first.

-So KaraokeCrowd lets anyone submit a venue, a host, or a karaoke schedule.
+So KaraokeCrowd lets any logged-in user submit a venue, a host, or a karaoke schedule.
 Locals confirm what's still running, guides curate their area, and the directory stays current without one person trying to chase every club in the world.

 How submissions get reviewed